Faculty Spotlight: Leanne DiMaio – MPH Program

 Leanne has been a course facilitator in the UNE Online MPH program since 2012, directly after graduating from the MPH program herself.
 She earned her MBA from Saint Joseph’s College and a Master’s degree in Clinical Nutrition from New York Chiropractic College.
 Leanne is currently in the process of earning her Doctorate in Clinical Nutrition (DCN).

-Leanne currently works in the field of Population Health and Wellness and leads a team who focuses on managing disease management and wellness programs.
+Leanne currently works in the field of Population Health and Wellness and leads a team that focuses on managing disease management and wellness programs.

 Here, she discusses her interactive teaching style and the benefits of working with UNE students.